utkarsh-1602/interview-approaches/javascript-practice/event-loop/Readme.md

 - In JavaScript, the event loop is a fundamental mechanism that enables the asynchronous execution of code.
 It’s an essential part of the JavaScript runtime environment, allowing the language to handle non-blocking operations efficiently.
 The event loop is responsible for managing the execution of code, handling events, and maintaining the flow of control.

+- event loop creates an illusion that JavaScript is multi-threaded, but it is single threaded.

 ## How do Event loops work?
 1. Call Stack: JavaScript uses a call stack to keep track of the currently executing function (where the program is in its execution).